leandrolanzieri/riot-course/slides/03-riot-basics/riot-basics.md

 - Built on top of peripheral APIs &#x21d2; ensures portability

-- Current design allows multiple drivers of the same type to be used:<br>
+- Current design allows multiple devices of the same type to be used:<br>

   &#x21d2; Concept of **device descriptors** containing runtime state